The English Devolution White Paper

 What does devolution mean for Sussex?

 On 5 February 2025, the UK Government announced that East Sussex County Council, West Sussex County Council and Brighton & Hove City Council had been successful in their joint bid for inclusion on the Devolution Priority Programme.
+This means that elections are due to take place next May.

 What is local government reorganisation?